wutzi15/muonic/docs/source/muonic.rst

    :members:

-`muonic.analysis.PulseAnalyzer`
+`muonic.analysis.analyzer`
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Transformation of ASCII DAQ data.
-Combination of Pulses to events, and looking for decaying muons with different trigger condi
+Combination of Pulses to events as well as implementation of software triggers for the muon decay and the muon velocity measurement

-.. automodule:: muonic.analysis.PulseAnalyzer
+.. automodule:: muonic.analysis.analyzer
    :members:
    :undoc-members:
    :private-members: